ovotech/circleci-orbs/jaws-journey-deploy/README.md

 * serviceName: Which service within the repo are you wanting to build
 * environment: Indicates to the build step which properties file to run against.
 Expected values are `[sandbox, nonprod, prod]`
-* send_slack_notification_on_fail: flag to indicate whether to send a slack notification when build fails (default true)

 ### run-automation-test

 **Description**

 **Parameters**

 * `environment` - indicates to the build step which properties file to run against.
 Expected values are [sandbox, nonprod, prod]
-* send_slack_notification_on_fail: flag to indicate whether to send a slack notification when build fails (default true)

 ### synk-scan